guettli/programming-guidelines/README.rst

 If the TypeScript compiler creates JavaScript.
 Then the output is generated code since the created JavaScript source is intended for the interpreter only.
 Not for the human.

-With other words and my point of view: source code gets created by humans with the help of an editor or IDE.
+With other words: source code gets created by humans with the help of an editor or IDE.